Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "Why Orena treats support messages as a habit design problem" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Habit design: support messages" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step